 Ellen plays with the Norwegian ensemble Oslo Sinfonietta (www.oslosinfonietta.no), has toured with Oslo Philharmonic Orchestra, and performed at several prestigious festivals and stages around the world.
-She has also performed as a soloist with orchestras such as Bergen Philharmonic Orchestra, Chamber Music Orchestra, St Petersburg Chamber Philharmonic Orchestra, The Nordia-Ensemble of Sweden, The Norwegian Wind Ensemble in Kristiansand, and The Wind Ensemble in Harstad.
-Her 2009 performance with the St. Petersburg Chamber Philharmonics at the Nordic Music Festival in St. Petersburg was the world premiere of Karsten Fundal’s «The Shore» and Maja Ratkje’s «Mood IV», both written for Ellen.
-She has also collaborated with well-known singers like Eir Inderhaug, Linda Øvrebø and Njål Sparbo and Lars Lillo-Stenberg.
+She has also performed as a soloist with orchestras such as Bergen Philharmonic Orchestra, The Norwegian Chamber Orchestra, St Petersburg Chamber Philharmonic Orchestra, The Nordia-Ensemble of Sweden, The Norwegian Wind Ensemble in Kristiansand, and The Norwegian Wind ensemble.
+Her performance with the St. Petersburg Chamber Philharmonics at the Nordic Music Festival in St. Petersburg was the world premiere of Karsten Fundal’s «The Shore» and Maja Ratkje’s «Mood IV», both written for her.
+Ellen Bødtker has a wide approach and collaborates with many artists like Arve Henriksen, Jan Erik Vold, and with well-known singers like Eir Inderhaug, Njål Sparbo and the pop artist Lars Lillo-Stenberg.

 For the 150 year anniversary of Norwegian painter Edvard Munch’s birthday, she founded, composed and performed Lifeblood (www.hjerteblod.no).
 The performance has been featured on Norwegian and Japanese TV, and performed around the world, including Norway, New York and Tokyo.
-The music to Lifeblood was released with Warner Music on the anniversary of Edvard Munch’s birthday December 12th 2013.
+The music to Lifeblood was released at Warner Music on Edvard Munch’s birthday December 12th 2013.